Address

 Navigation rules

 There are hardly any swimmers here on the Ráckeve-Danube, but people paddle a lot here (SUP, kayak, regatta, etc.).
 Even private boats can stir up the water, so it is always important to keep enough distance and not block anyone's way.
-This also applies to the fishermen along the banks who do not want to be disturbed.
+This also applies to the fishermen along the banks, who do not want to be disturbed.

 Dangers and risks

-From time to time you come across motor boats, then you have to watch out for their waves.
+From time to time you come across motorboats, then you have to watch out for their waves.
 Of course, the side arm is a popular paddling area for hobby paddlers and amateur athletes.
 So always keep enough distance from your sports colleagues!
 Fishermen are also abundant by the shores.
-Please avoid their cast out lines.
+Please avoid their cast out lines!

 When the westerly wind picks up, you can expect a stronger headwind, but sometimes you can also enjoy a decent downwinder here.